opatiny/chemexper-internship-workbook/dailyReports.md

 ### 2020.05.11 - w7

-- struggling with node-red charts which do not work
+- struggling with node-red charts which do not work (for a real long time), it still does not work...
 - created a node-red project for the telegram bot: `weather-bot` (private repo)
     - had problems with pulling from github through the graphic interface
+- started learning docker